rpcpool/yellowstone-grpc/README.md

    - `signature` — match only specified transaction
    - `account_include` — filter transactions that use any account from the list
    - `account_exclude` — opposite to `account_include`
-   - `account_required` — require all accounts from the list to be used in transaction
+   - `account_required` — require all accounts from the list to be used in the transaction

-If all fields are empty then all transactions are broadcasted.
-Otherwise fields works as logical `AND` and values in arrays as logical `OR`.
+If all fields are empty, then all transactions are broadcast.
+Otherwise, fields work as logical `AND` and values in arrays as logical `OR`.

 #### Entries

-Currently we do not have filters for the entries, all entries broadcasted.
+Currently, we do not have filters for the entries, all entries are broadcast.

 #### Blocks